Find Affordable College Courses

 Pittsburgh, PA

-Carnegie Mellon University did quite well in this year’s ranking of the best places for mechanical engineering students to get a doctor’s degree.
-It came in at #8 on the list.
-Carnegie Mellon is a large private not-for-profit school located in the city of Pittsburgh.
+Carnegie Mellon University landed the #8 spot in the 2023 rankings for the best value doctor’s degree mechanical engineering programs.
+Carnegie Mellon is a large private not-for-profit school located in the large city of Pittsburgh.

-Carnegie Mellon not only placed well in our value ranking, but it is also #2 on our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
+Carnegie Mellon also took the #2 spot in our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region rankings.

-Full Mechanical Engineering at Carnegie Mellon University Report
+Read full report on Mechanical Engineering at Carnegie Mellon University

 #9